F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

    single: BIG-IP Controller; OpenShift
    single: BIG-IP Controller; setup
    single: BIG-IP Controller; mode
-   single: concept

 .. _kctlr modes:

 Nodeport mode vs Cluster mode
 =============================

-If you're setting up a Kubernetes cluster and/or the |kctlr-long| for the first time, you may be asking yourself *"What is the pool-member-type setting and which mode should I choose?"*.
+If you're setting up a Kubernetes or OpenShift cluster with the |kctlr| for the first time, you may be asking yourself,

+*"What is the pool-member-type setting and which mode should I choose?"*.

 This document clarifies the available options and provides vital information to take into account when making this decision.

 In brief: The :code:`pool-member-type` setting determines what mode the Controller runs in -- :code:`nodeport` or :code:`cluster`.